StatStud/techblog/content/posts/php-sql-web.md

 6. Add a git repo to that subdomain
 7. ssh into my host plan, and use git to push updates
 8. Writing SQL-Injection Resistant PHP Code
+9. Using a non 'index.html' file as the default web page

 # Setting up PHP for basic database query
 The PHP code is quite simple: